| |

 | 5 |

-What are some special features in it? |
+What are special features in the red blood cell? |

 No nucleus and it is disc shaped to create surface area. |